Netflix/metaflow-ui/docs/plugin-system.md

 ## Plugin slots

-There are three implemented plugin slots, `run-header`, `task-details`, and `header`.
+There are three implemented plugin slots, `run-header`, `task-details`, `header`, and `top-nav`.
 The desired slot must be defined in manifest.json file.

 ### run-header